 Now that you have some historical context, let's get into how we can create this look at home.
 You may have to dedicate some time to practice your technique, but we think you'll be a pro in no time.

 One thing to note about this style is it typically works best on hair that is relaxed, fine-textured, or of a looser curl pattern, and on straight cropped hair.
-However, there are always exceptions to the rules, as you can see with this beautiful bob styled by Nikki Nelms on Janelle Monae, or the cornrowed finger waves Kim Kimble created for Beyoncé.
+However, there are always exceptions to the rules, as you can see with these upgraded space buns styled by Nikki Nelms on Janelle Monáe, or the cornrowed finger waves Kim Kimble created for Beyoncé.

 What You'll Need